Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

             ]
         }

-That policy grants the OTA service role you create the permission to read Amazon S3 objects.
-Ensure that you replace example-bucket with the name of your AWS S3 bucket.
+That policy grants the OTA service role you created the permission to read Amazon S3 objects.
+Ensure that you replace **example-bucket** with the name of your AWS S3 bucket.

 1. Choose **Review policy**.